x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - From the rules list in the EAC, click the rule you modified in the **Rules** list and view the details pane.

-- From the Exchange Management Shell, verify that you modified the mail flow rule successfully by running the following command to list the properties you modified along with the name of the rule (the example below verifies the rule modified in the Exchange Management Shell example above):
+- From Exchange Online PowerShell, verify that you modified the mail flow rule successfully by running the following command to list the properties you modified along with the name of the rule (the example below verifies the rule modified in Exchange Online PowerShell example above):

   ```
   Get-TransportRule "Sender is a member of marketing" | Format-List Name,ExceptIfFrom